 Pro Tip: Grab a bite to go so you can eat while watching the ships roll in.
 Delroy's Deli & Catering has the best jerk chicken sandwich and is close by.

 Get lost on a Saturday morning (and enjoy every second of it) in one of the longest-running farmers' markets in California.
 Considered one of the best markets in the state, it houses a large variety of hard-to-find fresh produce, fresh eggs, fish, fresh-cut herbs, a Filipino bakery, Chinese food, and so much more.
 Formerly known as the Downtown Stockton Asian Farmers Market, it is free and open to the public, so go out and enjoy this staple of the Stockton community since 1979.

 Pro Tip: arrive early.
 The market has been known to sell out and close down before its scheduled ending time.

 Stockton is rich with a history dating back to the Gold Rush.
 To celebrate this history, and the current resurgence of Downtown Stockton, we suggest taking the free Walk With Weber audio tour.
 All you need is a smartphone to access this free, in-depth history via professionally produced audio clips.
 Narrated by retired Downtown Stockton Alliance ambassador and historian Manuel Laguna, the sights, sounds, and historic buildings will come to life.

 As you walk through Downtown Stockton, you will notice some fantastic artwork placed on the sides of old buildings.
 We believe that art strengthens a community and as you stroll through, you'll see plenty of examples of that strength and beauty.
-Each mural has a different personality, message, and emotion attached and they are all available to enjoy for free as you explore downtown.
-For a list of some of our favorite murals - check out Street Art: The Essential Guide to Murals in Downtown Stockton, California
+Each mural has a different personality, message, and emotion attached—and you can see them all by hopping on the Stockton Art Trail!
+This trail provides a map to the over 50 pieces of beautiful art in our city.
+You can also check out a list of some of our favorite murals by checking out Street Art: The Essential Guide to Murals in Downtown Stockton, California.